tobiasgerstenberg/homepage/content/publication/stephan2017marbles.md

 +++
-title = "Marbles in Inaction: Counterfactual Simulation and Causation by Omission" date = "2017-01-01" authors = ["S. Stephan","P. Willemsen","T. Gerstenberg"] publication_types = ["1"]
+title = "Marbles in inaction: Counterfactual simulation and causation by omission" date = "2017-01-01" authors = ["S. Stephan","P. Willemsen","T. Gerstenberg"] publication_types = ["1"]
 publication_short = "_Proceedings of the 39th Annual Conference of the Cognitive Science Society_"
 publication = "Stephan, S., Willemsen, P., & Gerstenberg, T. (2017).
-Marbles in Inaction: Counterfactual Simulation and Causation by Omission.
+Marbles in inaction: Counterfactual simulation and causation by omission.
 In _Proceedings of the 39th Annual Conference of the Cognitive Science Society_, Austin, TX, 2017 (pp. 1132-1137).
 Cognitive Science Society." image_preview = "" selected = false projects = []